 In the U.S., drowning is the second-leading cause of death in children from one to 14 years of age.
 Las Vegas summer heat sends thousands of guests to hotel swimming pools each day.
-For children, overcrowded pools and reduced visibility pose increased risks for accidents and serious injuries.
-Hotel pool injuries and fatalities require legal advice from a hotel injury lawyer Las Vegas who knows Nevada pool safety regulations.
+For children, overcrowded pools and reduced visibility pose increased risks for swimming pool accidents and serious injuries.
+Hotel pool injuries and fatalities require legal advice from a hotel injury lawyer in Las Vegas who knows Nevada pool safety regulations.

 (Article continues below Infographic)

 Swimming pool accidents can occur in any pool, but busy hotel pools often contribute to more serious injuries for children due to overcrowding, increased activity, and reduced visibility by supervising adults.
 Common injuries include:

 - Slip and fall injuries on the pool deck

 - Diving board injuries